Bratislava Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Cost: €7 for adults (free for travelers under 18 and over 70)
+Cost: €7 for applicants aged 18–70; free for those under 18 or over 70

 Arrival Process